Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/index.md

 Hooks can be **singletags** (`<hook>`) or **enclosing** (`<hook>...</hook>`).
 In most cases, you may simply want to use the normal component selectors as their hooks.
 You can easily do that with the out-of-the-box `SelectorHookParser` that comes included with this library.

-Just use your selectors just as you would in a normal Angular template (such as `<app-mycomponent [someInput]="'hello!'">...</app-mycomponent>`) and the corresponding components will be loaded in their place.
-Inputs/Outputs will work even on already-existing HTML elements.
+Just use your selectors like in a normal Angular template (such as `<app-mycomponent [someInput]="'hello!'">...</app-mycomponent>`) and the corresponding components will be loaded in their place.

 ![Selector hook](https://i.imgur.com/tjAX6uU.png)